bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

       - role: shipyard
         tags: shipyard

-Simply put, target of the playbook is host management1, and role to apply is shipyard.
+Simply put, the target of the playbook is the management1 host, and the role to apply is shipyard.

 Skip the tags for now.